Students in Technology Transfer And Research (STTAR)

 The Students in Technology Transfer And Research (STTAR) program provides upper-division students (i.e., juniors through graduate students) in science, technology, engineering, and mathematics with an opportunity to use their academic training and experience to address challenging science and technology-based problems faced by North Dakota companies.
 Although related to the more general cooperative education and internship programs offered throughout the state, the primary emphasis of STTAR is on research and development rather than sales and marketing.
 The ND EPSCoR State Office cost-shares the student salary.
-The ND EPSCoR State Office has partnered with 20 ND-based companies that sponsored 88 post-secondary students and 28 companies in ND since 2014 in the STTAR program.
-Benefits include:
+Since 2012, the ND EPSCoR State Office has partnered with 42 ND-based companies to sponsor internships for 213 postsecondary students.
+Benefits of the STTAR program include:

 - support for companies in technical areas